 Origin and History

-The regiment was raised in Angers on January 17 1625 by the Baron de Plessis-Joigny, governor of the place, to fight against the Protestant of La Rochelle whose expedition in Bretagne failed.
-It was thus disbanded on May 26 1627.
-However, troubles continuing at La Rochelle, the regiment was re-raised on July 28 1627 and took part in the siege of the city.
+The regiment was raised in Angers on January 17, 1625 by the Baron de Plessis-Joigny, governor of the place, to fight against the Protestant of La Rochelle, whose expedition in Bretagne failed.
+It was thus disbanded on May 26, 1627.
+However, troubles continuing at La Rochelle, the regiment was re-raised on July 28, 1627 and took part in the siege of the city.
 After the submission of La Rochelle, it assumed garrison duty on Oléron Island.

-At the beginning of 1630, during the War of the Mantuan Succession (1628–31), the regiment quit Oléron to march to Piedmont where it occupied Saint-Jean-de-Maurienne and captured the town and castle of Veillane.
+At the beginning of 1630, during the War of the Mantuan Succession (1628–31), the regiment quit Oléron to march to Piedmont, where it occupied Saint-Jean-de-Maurienne and captured the town and castle of Veillane.

 In 1631, the regiment followed the king in Lorraine and took up its winter-quarters in Alsace.
 In 1632, it was attached to the Army of Germany.
 In 1633 and 1634, it served in Lorraine.
 In September 1634, it joined the army assembling for a winter campaign in Alsace.

 In April 1635, just before the outbreak of the Franco-Spanish War (1635–59), the regiment marched through Switzerland to the Valtellina.
 The 700 men of the regiment seized the Cassanna Heights.
 They also took part in the Battle of Mazzo, in the attack on the Fort of Bains de Bormio, and in the combats of Ferravalle and Morbeigno.
 In 1636, the regiment took part in the many combats fought along the Como Lake.
 In May of the same year, the regiment was incorporated into the Royal Army and took the name of the Province of Touraine.
-The French army then entered into the Milanese and took up its winter-quarters in the Gex country.
+The French army then entered the Duchy of Milan and took up its winter-quarters in the Gex country.
 In 1637, the regiment took part in the defence of Asti and in the combat of Montebaldone; in 1638, in the capture and defence of Brema and in the relief of Vercelli; in 1638, in the attack of the entrenchments of Cencio, in the relief of Casale, in the siege of Chivasso and in the combat of Quiers.
 In October, it was transferred to Roussillon to relieve the town of Salces.
 Before winter, it returned to Piedmont where it assumed garrison duty in the Citadel of Turin.
 In 1640, the regiment took part in the siege of Turin; in 1641, in the siege of Ivrea, in the submission of Ceva, Piannezza and Mondovi, and in the investment of Coni; in 1642, in the capture of Crescentino and Nice de la Paille, and in the siege of the Castle of Tortona; in 1643, in the capture of Trino where it assumed garrison duty until 1650.
 The regiment was then reduced from 30 to 20 companies.